auth0/auth0-alexa-authentication-sample/docs/step-by-step-install.md

 # Step by Step Install

 This guide will take you through all the necessary steps required to deploy and run the Alexa skill authentication sample available at [https://github.com/auth0/auth0-alexa-authentication-sample](https://github.com/auth0/auth0-alexa-authentication-sample).
-The sample in question uses a ficticious pizzaria *Pizza on Demand* (POD) that wants to securely allow their users to order pizzas through their recently developed Alexa skill.
+The sample in question uses a fictitious pizzeria *Pizza on Demand* (POD) that wants to securely allow their users to order pizzas through their recently developed Alexa skill.

 ## Pre-Conditions